ncurrid/Data-visualisation-with-Excel/README.md

 # II.
 Methodology
 ## 1. Defined communication objectives
-In this initial phase, we focused on understanding:
+In this initial phase, I focused on understanding:

-- The bank’s objectives in requesting our data analysis expertise.
+- The bank’s objectives in requesting my data analysis expertise.

 - The target audience for the resulting communication (e.g., internal management, customer service teams).

 - The goals of the communication, which include raising awareness, informing strategy, and guiding decision-making with clear, actionable insights.

 ## 2. Transformed data into information
-We began by cleaning and exploring the Primero Bank database.
+I began by cleaning and exploring the Primero Bank database.
 This involved:

-- Data cleaning: Handling missing values, standardising formats, and removing duplicates.
+- Data cleaning: Handling missing values, standardising formats, and removing duplicates,

-- Data visualisation: Creating initial plots to better understand trends.
+- Data visualisation: Creating exploratory visualisations to uncover initial patterns or trends,

 - Data analysis using a range of tools and techniques, such as: statistical functions, filters, aggregations, pivot tables.

 The purpose was to identify patterns in customer behavior, especially among those who left the bank, and to estimate the proportion of current customers at risk of leaving.

 ## 3. Created data visualisations
-To support our findings, we created clear and effective visualisations, making it easier for stakeholders to interpret the results.
-Our approach included:
+To support My findings, I created clear and effective visualisations, making it easier for stakeholders to interpret the results.
+My approach included:

 Building graphs and charts based on pivot table outputs, ensuring the visualisations were easy to read and interpret by: